Minimising Event Size, Maximising Physics: Inclusive Particle Isolation for LHCb's Run 3: Inclusive Multivariate Isolation ( )

 The lower panels of Fig.~\ref{fig:multiplicity_performance} present the same comparison for three exclusive benchmark channels, introduced earlier, that differ in kinematics and in the number of non-isolated particles: $\Bz\!\to\!D^{*-}\mu^{+}\nu_{\mu}$ (one soft), $\Lambda_b\!\to\!\Lc^*\mu^{-}\bar{\nu}_{\mu}$ (two relatively hard), and $\Bs\!\to\!D_s^{(*)-}\,\ell^{+}\nu_{\ell}$ (two to five, including daughters of a long-lived $D_s^-$).
 Across all three channels, \IMI\ achieves the best performance, delivering $90$--$95\,\%$ background rejection while maintaining $99\,\%$ signal efficiency.
 The \emph{track isolation} method performs similarly for the $\Bz$ and $\Bs$ decays, but slightly worse for the $\Lambda_b$ decay.
 This difference arises because the relatively soft non-isolated particles in $\Bz$ and $\Bs$ decays tend to have larger impact parameters with respect to the PV than the harder particles from $\Lambda_b$ decays, settling on a minimal $\chi^{2}_{\mathrm{IP\,wrt\,PV}}$ requirement that is more effective at rejecting background in the former cases.
+The \emph{vertex isolation} method provides strong rejection for the $\Bz$ and $\Lambda_b$ benchmarks and is comparatively stable across multiplicity, but degrades significantly for the $\Bs$ mode.
+This behaviour is consistent with the presence of additional displaced decay structure from the long-lived $D_s^-$: to retain $99\,\%$ candidate efficiency, the SV-compatibility requirement must be loosened to accommodate signal tracks originating from the downstream $D_s^-$ decay, which in turn admits more background and reduces the achievable rejection power.
 In contrast, the \emph{cone isolation} method gives comparable results for the $\Bz$ and $\Lambda_b$ decays, but performs significantly worse for the $\Bs$ decay.
 For $\Bs$ decays, reconstructing signal particles from long-lived $D_s^-$ mesons requires a larger isolation cone, which inevitably captures more background and reduces rejection power.